Shawn Salata, METS Coordinator & Academic Advisor

 Transfer Student Leaders

-The Transfer Student Leaders (TSLs) know what it’s like to jump into Michigan Engineering midstream.
+Our Transfer Student Leaders (TSLs) know what it’s like to jump into Michigan Engineering midstream.
 They have survived and thrived, and want to help other transfer students do the same.
 TSLs work with all new students transferring into the College of Engineering.
 Each new transfer student is matched with a TSL.
 The TSL serves as a mentor through the new students’ first year in the College.
 They connect new students with activities and resources in the College and across campus, share their own experiences, and create a sense of community.
 TSLs offer fun and informative events throughout the academic year – social and academic events that help new students feel connected and prepare them for their courses and career plans.

-I’m a junior in Mechanical Engineering and Minoring in Entrepreneurship.
+I’m a senior in Mechanical Engineering and Minoring in Entrepreneurship.
 I transferred from Washtenaw Community College after receiving my Associates degree in Science.
 On campus I am a part of ASME (American Society of Mechanical Engineers) and ASB-C (Alternative Spring Break Chicago).
 I wanted to be a TSL because I wanted to be able to be someone new incoming transfer students could ask for advice.
 I know being a transfer student is challenging at times but that’s why I’m here to answer any questions you may have!
 If I could give one piece of advice it would be to always speak up and ask for help from professors, GSI’s, and even classmates!
 Some of my hobbies include: Going out to different restaurants, baking, dancing, and spending time with my puppy!
 As always GO BLUE!